spoo503/100-days-of-python-Learning./README.md

 7.popitem()- removes last inserted key-value pair.

 ##Practice
-i have solved some question from GeeksfromGreeks.
+I have solved some question from GeeksfromGreeks.

 ## Goals.
-consistency and patience is more important.'
+consistency and patience is more important.

 ##Day 11 of Python Learning

-📚 Topics Covered
+📚 Topics Covered:

 1.What is a Function